veryacademy/django-ecommerce-project/README.md

 <summary><b>Part-1 Building the product catalogue</b>
 </summary>
 <br>
 This first tutorial is most definitely aimed at Django beginners where we cover the basics of developing Django views, URLS, models and get started with testing our application.
-By the end of this tutorial you will have a working product catalogue which will form the basis of our Ecommerce application.
+By the end of this tutorial you will have a working product catalogue which will form the basis of our e-commerce application.
 <br><br>
 <ul>
 <li>Completed source repository</li>